HULKs/hulk/docs/tooling/twix.md

 !!! tip

-    Don't forget to update it from time to time with `cargo update twix` to get the latest features and bugfixes.
+    Don't forget to update it from time to time by reinstalling it to get the latest features and bugfixes.

 # Configuration